Francis Ford Coppola's unrealized projects: Harlot's Ghost

 In December 1991, it was reported that Coppola had purchased the screen rights to Norman Mailer's spy thriller novel Harlot's Ghost, and had tapped John Milius to pen the adaptation.
 "It's a perfect film for Francis," said Milius.
 "It deals with things he already knows–gangsters and war.
 It's like a cross between The Godfather and Apocalypse Now.
 It's about families and duplicity and danger, but this time provoked by the government."
 According to Zoetrope president Fred Fuchs, the company hoped to have a completed draft of the script by fall of 1992 for production to be able to begin in 1993.

+David Lean's Nostromo

+In early 1992, reports emerged that Coppola or Martin Scorsese would take over for David Lean on his epic $43 million adaptation of Nostromo by Joseph Conrad, which was put on hold after the director's passing the previous year.
+According to Lean biographer Stephen M. Silverman, the cast included Dennis Quaid, Julian Sands, Isabella Rossellini, Irene Papas, Paul Scofield and Anthony Quinn.
+It was not indicated if they would still be involved in the revived production.
+The film was never posthumously produced due to Coppola and Scorsese's noncommittal to stepping in as backup director.

 Cure

-In 1992, Coppola was to direct a film about the AIDS epidemic, penned by Diane Johnson, for Columbia Pictures.
+In May 1992, Coppola was to direct a film about the AIDS epidemic, penned by Diane Johnson, for Columbia Pictures.
 The film's production was to coincide with research for an actual cure.
 Johnson worked with filmmaker Jessica Abbe to interview leading scientists, including Anthony Fauci, Robert Gallo, Jerome Groopman, Luc Montagnier, Françoise Barré-Sinoussi, Jacques Leibowitch, Daniel Zagury, and Jonas Salk.

+Mary Shelley's Frankenstein

+Following the success Coppola had with Bram Stoker's Dracula, he had also intended on serving as director on a heavily book-accurate version of Frankenstein as well.
+However, at a certain point during pre-production, he decided to step back and merely stay on as executive producer, with Kenneth Branagh chosen to take on directorial duties.
+The two infamously clashed during production.
+Coppola thought more in cinematic and audience-pleasing terms—accordingly, he cast Robert De Niro for the role of the monster and wanted to cut the entire first half hour for being too slow—while Branagh had sought to be more faithful to the original work and hired Frank Darabont to accommodate this direction.
+When released, Mary Shelley's Frankenstein represented a compromise of both of their visions.